Alena Kostornaia sets world record in women's short program at Grand Prix Final | The Japan Times

 The 16-year-old Kostornaia, who’s in her first senior season, was the only skater with a clean landing on a triple axel and scored 85.45 points to take the lead heading into Saturday’s free skate.

-Defending champion Rika Kihira struggled en rout to a last-place showing in the six-women event.
+Defending champion Rika Kihira struggled en route to a last-place showing in the six-women event.

 Another Russian, reigning world champion Alina Zagitova, scored 79.60 for second after a clean program, though she doesn’t have the triple axel in her repertoire.